 Through the Tom Glenn Community Impact Fund, the Island Institute provides broadband planning grants to support community-driven broadband projects in Maine’s coastal and island communities.
 High-speed, reliable internet service is essential, to ensure equitable access to education and healthcare, to support civic engagement and aging in place, and to spur economic diversification and prosperity.

 We encourage applications from local or regional broadband working groups of Maine coastal and island communities that are in regular communication with Broadband staff of the Island Institute.
 Recipients of planning grant funds must be a Maine municipality, local institution, or nonprofit.
 Click here to learn more and apply, or contact us here.

-For more information on how to bring broadband to your community, please contact Kendra Jo Grindle with our Broadband team.
+For more information on how to bring broadband to your community, please contact Christa Thorpe with our Broadband team.

 Maine Broadband Coalition

 The Island Institute is a proud member of the Maine Broadband Coalition Advisory Committee.

 Representing hundreds of organizations, dozens of communities, and thousands of internet users in Maine, the Maine Broadband Coalition (MBC) is the hub of information, policy support, and capacity building around high-speed internet in Maine.About the Maine Broadband Coalition